Probing spectral variability in NGC 4490 ULX-8 over 24 years of XMM-Newton, Chandra and Swift-XRT observations: Analysis

 \subsection{Timing Analysis}

 To probe the time series, we generated light curves of all observations.
-A $500~\mathrm{s}$ binned light curve for the latest observation, XM6 is plotted in Figure~\ref{fig:lightcurve}.
 Data from the pn module of \textit{XMM-Newton} has been used for this analysis.
-To statistically quantify the variability within individual observations, we calculated the fractional root mean square (rms) variability amplitude, $F_{\rm var}$, following the method described by \citet{Vaughan2003}.
-This is a linear statistic that measures the normalized variance of a source's light curve relative to Poissonian noise.
-It is defined as:
+We quantify the short-term variability within individual observations using the fractional root-mean-square (rms) variability amplitude, $F_{\rm var}$, as defined by \citet{Vaughan2003}.
+No statistically significant short-term variability is detected in the majority of the light curves.
+However, mild variability was observed in some observations, for example XM1 and XM4, with $F_{\rm var}$ of 11.71 $\pm$ 5.76 \% and 11.74 $\pm$ 7.16 \% respectively, for $500~\mathrm{s}$ binned light curves.
+A representative light curve for XM1 is plotted in Figure~\ref{fig:lightcurve}.